ldclabs/ic-panda/whitepaper/en.md

 1. Governance decisions of ICPanda DAO and receive rewards;
 2. Purchasing panda badges;
 3. Creation and trading of panda culture NFTs;
-4. Activities on the panda meme brand platform.
+4. Activities on the ICPanda meme brand platform.

 ### Initial token allocation